UpdraftFund/.github/profile/README.md

 Anti-spam fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.
 87,890,625 UPD is pre-allocated to seed the humanity dividend.
 This ensures no one is excluded from using Updraft because they can't pay the fees.

 [^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 1%) and a low fixed fee (e.g. 1 UPD).
 Both are set by the Updraft team.
 The % fee discourages someone from contributing to their own idea just to boost it in the sort order.
 Drafters pay a low, fixed anti-spam fee set by the Updraft team.
-[^2]: The first liquidity pool will be on Arbitrum and have 45B UPD, the second (the network determined by a vote of UPD holders) will have 22.5B, the third will have 12.25B and so forth to the tenth pool.
-The remaining 87,890,625 UPD is pre-allocated to the humanity dividend.
+[^2]: The first liquidity pool will be on Arbitrum and provide initial access to UPD.
+Subsequent LP networks and stablecoin pairings will be determined by snapshot voting of UPD holders.
+(Founders are excluded from voting.)
 [^3]: Any taxes incurred from fees earned using Updraft can also be paid out of this allocation.